triqxv/roblox-account-generator/README.md

 also to get announced if a new alt is generated, you have to change the webhook in config.json to your discord webhook.

+Also i would not recommend running this on your main pc, since roblox will flag you.

 ![example](https://raw.githubusercontent.com/linemaster2/roblox-account-generator/main/images/example.gif)